-School Type 2017/2018 Student Projection ECS - Grade 12 % of Student Population Public School System (includes: Public, Separate, Francophone and Charter) 649,245 95% Private School System (private schools and private early childhood service operators) 34,754 5% Total Funded Students 683,999 100%
+School Type 2018/19 Student Projection ECS - Grade 12 % of Student Population Public School System (includes: Public, Separate, Francophone and Charter) 663,920 95% Private School System (private schools and private early childhood service operators) 36,395 5% Total Funded Students 700,315 100%

-Estimates of Headcount as of February 2017
+Estimates of Headcount as of March 2018

-Through Budget 2017:
+Through Budget 2018:

-- Operating support for school boards will reach over \$7.1 billion.
-This is an increase of \$257 million or 3.7 per cent from last year. - Private schools and private early childhood services (ECS) operators will receive \$263 million for the 2017/2018 fiscal year. - The government portion of the current services contributions to the Alberta Teachers' Retirement Fund is \$410 million for the 2017/2018 fiscal year.
-In addition, Alberta Treasury Board and Finance will contribute \$473 million for the cost of Teachers' pre-1992 teachers' pension plan payments.
-Total government support to teachers' pensions will be \$883 million in 2017/2018.
+- Operating support for public, separate, francophone and charter school jurisdictions will reach \$7.4 billion.
+This is an increase of \$140 million or 1.9 per cent from last year. - Private schools and private early childhood services (ECS) operators will receive \$274 million for the 2018/19 fiscal year. - The government portion of the current services contributions to the Alberta Teachers' Retirement Fund is \$410 million for the 2018/19 fiscal year.
+Alberta Treasury Board and Finance will contribute \$477 million for the cost of Teachers' pre-1992 teachers' pension plan payments.